-(a) Owner shall ensure that the performance of all Work involving the utility infrastructure complies with the requirements contained in Exhibit B (Infrastructure Conditions) to this Host Community Agreement.

-City shall not be required, under this Agreement, to provide any utility (b) services to the Property.
+- (a) Owner shall cause the performance of all Work involving the utility infrastructure to comply with the requirements contained in Exhibit B to this Host Community Agreement. - (b) City shall not be required, under this Agreement, to provide any utility services to the Property.
 Owner shall be responsible for contracting with, and obtaining, all necessary utility and other services as may be necessary and appropriate to the uses to which the Property is put.
 Owner will pay or cause to be paid as the same become due all deposits, charges, meter installation fees, connection fees and other costs for all public or private utility services at any time rendered to the Project or any part of the Property and will do all other things required for the maintenance and continuance of all such services.
 Owner agrees, with respect to any public utility services provided to the Property by the City outside of this Agreement, that no act or omission of the City in its capacity as a provider of public utility services shall abrogate, diminish or otherwise affect the respective rights, obligations and liabilities of Owner and City under this Agreement, or entitle Owner to terminate this Agreement or to claim any abatement or diminution of amounts otherwise due and payable under this Agreement.
 Further, Owner covenants not to raise as a defense to its obligations under this Agreement, or assert as a counterclaim or cross claim in any litigation between Owner and City relating to this Agreement, any losses arising from or in connection with City's provision of (or failure to provide) public utility services.

-4.5 Project Reporting Manager.
-During the performance of the Work for the Project, Owner shall ensure that any third-party project manager retained to manage and develop the Project (a "Project Reporting Manager") shall report to the City and the Owner on a quarterly basis whether the Work is on track with the Milestone Schedule.
-The Project Reporting Manager shall promptly report any material issues or problems to City and Owner.
-In no event shall City be responsible or incur any liability whatsoever related to report made by, or actions taken by, the Project Reporting Manager.
+Section 4.04 Project Reporting Manager.
+During the performance of the Work for the Project, Owner shall ensure that any third-party project manager retained to manage and develop the Project (a "Project Reporting Manager") shall provide reports to the City and the Owner on a quarterly basis regarding whether the Work is on track with the Milestone Schedule.
+The Project Reporting Manager shall promptly report any material issues or problems, to the extent such issues or problems materially impact the Milestone Schedule, to City and Owner.
+In no event shall City be responsible or incur any liability whatsoever related to the report made by, or actions taken by, the Project Reporting Manager.